Salaries Grant to cover approved salaries

 (ii) an aided school,

-(b) Incremental credit for experience on appointment in the case of educational psychologists of a school may be awarded in accordance with the above principles, where applicable. (updated on 1 November 2012)
+(b) Incremental credit for experience on appointment in the case of educational psychologists and school-based speech therapists of a school may be awarded in accordance with the above principles, where applicable. (updated on 1 September 2019)

 Sick/maternity/special tuberculosis/paternity leave and paid leave as jurors or when required to appear in court as witnesses

-25. In respect of teachers, educational psychologists and laboratory technicians, the School Management Committee may grant -
+25. In respect of teachers, educational psychologists, school-based speech therapists, school executive officers and laboratory technicians, the School Management Committee may grant -

 (a) in accordance with the conditions specified in Appendices 11 and 12, the following types of leave-